-I am a Professor of History and Program Coordinator for History Education, and I teach courses in Irish History, American History, and History Education.
+I am Chair of the History and Philosophy Department, Professor of History and History Education, and I teach courses in Irish History, American History, and History Education.
 I earned my Ph.D. in History from the University of Missouri in 2003.
 My research interests focus on 19th century Irish and Irish-American History and include:

 The Fenians: Irish Rebellion in the North Atlantic World, 1858-1876 (Patrick Steward, co-author, University of Tennessee Press, 2013).